Two Eclipses Across Texas

 • Weather: Check if the location historically has clear, cloud-free skies on the date of the eclipse.
 The night before, check the forecast and have an alternate viewing site in mind if yours will be clouded out.

-Experience the October 14, 2023, Annular “Ring of Fire” Solar Eclipse with Us
+Experience the Eclipse with Us

 McDonald Observatory and UT Austin representatives will be onsite for eclipse events in: